nguillaumin/celinelenoble.com/content/portfolio/csi.md

 <br>
 #### Context

 Virtual Learning Environment were just starting to develop in France at the time, and most schools did not have them yet.
-Guidelines and specifications for VLE (called Espace numérique de Travail or digital work space) had already been developed by the French Ministry of Education.
+Guidelines and specifications for VLE (called ENT: "Espace numérique de Travail" literally digital work space) had already been developed by the French Ministry of Education.
 These guidelines included the possibility of third-party applications, that could operate within or next to the VLE.
 This option seemed to be an excellent opportunity of development for the resource rich website of the Cité des Sciences et de l'Industrie, if we could offer an interface for teachers and students to access and share resources and to organize online activities.

 #### The project itself

 The project was to provide a virtual learning environment dedicated to science, giving an easy access to all the resources of the CSI website, allowing teachers to share them easily with their classes, to organize online activities based on those resources and share them with other teachers.
+This VLE would be able to act as a third party application for school-based ENT.

 The implementation took the form of a webOS (eyeOS) where teachers could easily create accounts for each student in their class, search for resources and create learning activities based on those resources, that they could then share with the students.